-From Uber to Facebook and Amazon to Salesforce, fast-moving and visionary companies are obliterating long-held assumptions about what can be done and how fast companies will need to move in order to maintain their relevance.
+From Google to Facebook and Amazon to Salesforce, fast-moving and visionary companies are obliterating long-held assumptions about what can be done and how fast companies will need to move in order to maintain their relevance.

 These cautionary tales have put executive committees worldwide on high alert.
 They know they have to innovate and execute, or risk being left behind.
 And the good news is that there’s a moment coming up in every leader’s calendar that presents them with the ultimate opportunity to do just that.
 It’s the moment in which they can cocreate a course for the future.
 It’s the moment for agreeing on the bold, transformative steps required to tool their organizations for fast and iterative execution.
 It’s the moment for which they are already planning, and on which they will likely spend considerable time and money.

 That moment, you may be surprised to hear, is the leadership off-site.

 Making the most of this moment may be the difference between success and extinction.
 The power of group creativity, the alchemy of face-to-face collaboration, hundreds of years of combined executive experience — all of these are right there at your disposal.

 But how many companies will seize that moment?

 There are numerous barriers that prevent us from realizing the beauty and possibility of these moments.
 They are typically planned in a strategic vacuum and reflect the casual hallway utterances of distracted executive sponsors.
 They feature one-way PowerPoint presentations that would sap the energy of any group.
 They consist of business reviews that repeat what people already know or could have learned in a preread.